Durga0519/tiktok-ai-agent/README.md

 - Attempting ad submission
 - Interpreting and handling OAuth and API failures gracefully

-TikTok Ads APIs and OAuth flows are **mocked intentionally** to emphasize reasoning, validation, and failure handling rather than external integration complexity.
+> **Note:** TikTok Ads APIs and OAuth flows are **mocked intentionally** to emphasize reasoning, validation, and failure handling rather than external integration complexity.

 ---

 ## Architecture Principles

-- **Deterministic control flow**: All validation and business rules are enforced in code
+- **Deterministic control flow**: All validation and business rules are enforced in code.
-- **Guardrails over AI**: The LLM (Gemini) is optional and not trusted for correctness
+- **Guardrails over AI**: The LLM (Gemini) is optional and not trusted for correctness.
-- **Structured output**: Final ad configuration is validated using schemas
+- **Structured output**: Final ad configuration is validated using schemas.
-- **Failure-aware design**: API and OAuth errors are interpreted and explained clearly
+- **Failure-aware design**: API and OAuth errors are interpreted and explained clearly.

 ---